GothicAi/Instaboost/detectron/README.md

 4x configurations are available in [detectron/InstaBoost_configs](detectron/InstaBoost_configs).

 ## Results and models

+For your conveinience of evaluation and comparison, we report the evaluation number on COCO val below.
+In our paper, the numbers are obtained from test-dev.

 |    InstaBoost   |     Network     |       Backbone       | Lr schd |      box AP       |      mask AP       |      Download       |
 | :-------------: | :-------------: |      :--------:      | :-----: |      :----:       |      :-----:       | :-----------------: |